-We simulate now a learning sample of $n=60$ observations of the $p=120$ explanatory variables and of the binary response variable $Y$.

-First, the method \b{CoV} is applied to the $60 \times 120$ matrix of explanatory variables.
+Now, we simulate a learning sample of $n=60$ observations of the $p=120$ explanatory variables and of the binary response variable $Y$.
+The \b{CoV} method is applied to the $60 \times 120$ matrix of explanatory variables.
+Note that we set the number of trees $q$ to 2000 in all our experiments.
 The dendrogram of the hierarchy is represented in Figure \ref{fig:dendro_60}.
 This tree suggests to retain the partition in $K=9$ clusters which matches with the underlying partition in 9 groups of correlated variables (i.e. the informative and non informative structured groups of variables) while the 30 noise variables are pulled together either with the small group of numerical variables or with the small group of mixed variables.